igordejanovic/parglare/docs/grammar_language.md

 This rule defines terminal symbol `number` which has a regex recognizer and will recognize one or more digits as a number.

+!!! note

+    You cannot write regex recognizers inline like you can do with string recognizers.
+This constraint is introduced because there is no sane way to deduce terminal name given its regex.
+Thus, you must write all regex recognizers/terminals in the `terminals` section at the end of the grammar file.

 ### Custom recognizers